smaranjitghose/doc2pen/CONTRIBUTING.md

 git remote --verbose
 ```

-- Add add a reference to the upstream(this repository which you clones) repository.
+- Add a reference to the upstream(this repository which you clones) repository.

 ```
 git remote add upstream https://github.com/smaranjitghose/doc2pen.git